How to Live a Rich Life (+Rules That Will Help You ACHIEVE It!)

 - I follow a simple fitness program.

 If you keep things simple, it’s easier to get started and easier to keep going.
-Most importantly, it leaves you more time for the things you really love.
+Most importantly, it leaves you more time for the things you love.

 RICH LIFE RULE #4: